 Much like the brand’s approach to tights, these bodysuits were originally created to change our perception of shapewear.
 It wasn’t just about being functional; it was about it being beautiful—something we can more than get on board with.

 The feedback from customers was that the suits do everything they’re supposed to while also being comfortable, and it gave them the confidence to wear it as part of their outfits (not just hidden away).
-Today, Heist has launched the bodysuits in new colours such as green, coral and blue, making them even more likely to work as tops.
+Last year, Heist launched the bodysuits in new colours such as green, coral and blue, making them even more likely to work as tops.

-It’s part of our job to try on items so our readers can truly see how pieces look, so today we’re testing the bodysuits in the new colours and pairing them with different outfits.
+It’s part of our job to try on items so our readers can truly see how pieces look, so we tested the bodysuits in all the colours and paired them with different outfits.
 Below, we’ve shown you how you can wear them with everyday looks as well as our conclusions on the shapewear.

 I’ve been a fan of Heist’s tights since its launch, so I was excited to try the shapewear.
 I’ve worn bodysuits before, but as I’ve always worn beige colours (usually under a dress), I’ve been wary about the thought of accidentally flashing it through my clothes.

 Well, with these new bodysuits, that’s not an issue.
 I wore the blue colour (Ink) with faux-leather trousers and a blazer, an outfit I would definitely repeat again—especially for a night out.
 As for support, this was surprisingly good, considering I would usually never go braless.